JRasmusBm/git-workshop/06_interactive_rebase.md

 git checkout -b example_copy
 git checkout example

-git rebase -i main # Usually what you will be doing.
+git rebase -i main # Usually what we will be doing.
 ```

 All the possible commands are available in the list.